San Juan, La Union: American invasion era

+Japanese occupation era

 From 1941 to 1945 San Juan was occupied by the invading Japanese forces during World War II.

 On January 19, 1942, Gaerlan co-led the first guerrilla ambush against Japanese forces in the Philippines, which was prosecuted on the southern outskirts of Candon.
 He was subsequently appointed commander of the Third Battalion of the 121st Infantry Regiment of the United States Armed Forces in the Philippines – Northern Luzon (USAFIP-NL).
 This regiment is often referred to as the La Union Infantry Regiment and was commanded by "Captain" George M. Barnett.
 Gaerlan was killed and subsequently beheaded later that same year at San Juan after he was betrayed by the local chief of police while visiting his sister.
 His head was stuffed into a jar of alcohol and displayed in the plazas of the towns en route to Candon.
 There the town mayor convinced the Japanese that this was in poor taste, and the container was thrown into a rice paddy west of the town.

 As the war progressed, crops and local services were destroyed.
 Food was in short supply.

-San Juan was liberated in 1945 by the soldiers of the Philippine Commonwealth Army, Philippine Constabulary, and the guerrilla units of the La Union Infantry Regiment during the Battle of San Fernando under Major Russell W. Volckmann on their way to meet the liberating forces of General Douglas MacArthur on the beaches of Lingayen Gulf.
+San Juan was liberated in 1945 by the soldiers of the 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL and guerrillas of the La Union Infantry Regiment during the Battle of San Fernando under Major Russell W. Volckmann on their way to meet the liberating forces of General Douglas MacArthur on the beaches of Lingayen Gulf.

+Philippine independence

 After the war, inflation led to the financial crisis of 1950 which was followed by the introduction of import controls.
 Subsequent government-sponsored irrigation systems and farm technicians led to a slow but assured recovery with increased productivity and profitability.

 Geography

-San Juan is located in the west of the province of La Union, along the Manila North Road, between latitudes 16°39'N and 16°43'N and longitudes 120°9'E and 120°15'E.

-San Juan is bounded on the north by the municipality of Bacnotan along the Baroro River, and on the east by the municipalities of San Gabriel and Bagulin along the Dasay-Duplas-Nagyubuyuban Creek.
-On the south it is bounded by the City of San Fernando and on the west by the South China Sea.
+The Municipality of San Juan is located in the west of the province of La Union, along the Manila North Road, between latitudes 16°39'N and 16°43'N and longitudes 120°9'E and 120°15'E. San Juan is bounded on the north by the municipality of Bacnotan along the Baroro River, and on the east by the municipalities of San Gabriel and Bagulin along the Dasay-Duplas-Nagyubuyuban Creek.
+On the south it is bounded by San Fernando and on the west by the South China Sea.